2004 Ironman Triathlon World Championship Photo Essay

 Peter Reid a few miles past "The Mounds" on his way back into town shows perfect streamlined form.

-With the day’s second fastest bike split, Torbjørn Sindballe of Denmark shows good form on his Kestrel Talon SL, not far from the bike-to-run transition.
+With the second fastest bike split, Denmark's Torbjørn Sindballe shows good form on his Kestrel Talon SL, near town.

 Norman gets off the bike and climbs the first hill in the lead, over twenty minutes ahead of Torbjørn Sindballe.